nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### 7.3 Adding a Gate <a name="add-gate"></a>

 The application has the ability to combine multiple `Gate` objects to generate more complicated boolean *logic gate* configurations.
 This command allows you to set an input to a boolean logic `Gate`.
-You can also change an existing gate if needed.
+You can also change an existing gate if needed, except for the *root* `Gate`, which would require a new template.
 However, the depth of the deepest logic `Gate` from the *root* logic `Gate` (at the top) cannot exceed 2.

 <div markdown="span" class="alert alert-tip">

-:bulb: **Tip:**  You can use this command to change an existing `Gate`.
+:bulb: **Tip:**  You can use this command to change an existing `Gate`, except for the *root* `Gate`.

 </div>